 The Rychenbach river has its source in the Rosenlaui glacier.
-This forceful waterfall is 90-120 meter high and up to 40 meter wide and can easily be reached by the Reichenbach funicular.
+This forceful waterfall is 90-120 meter high and up to 40 meter wide.
 Three viewing platforms, not far from the top station, offer a breathtaking view over the thundering waterfalls as well as the Haslital.

 The Reichenbachfall is actually a serie of waterfalls with a total height of 250 meter.
 The biggest single drop is the upper waterfall and is 90 meter high, although most figures speak of 120 meter.